 - 1. Explain and assess controllability, observability, and stability of linear systems. - 2.
-Understand different notions of stability for nonlinear systems and identify appropriate notions for different applications. - 3.
-Understand the notions of differential flatness and feedback linearization, and their application in trajectory generation and tracking. - 4.
-Understand open-loop and closed-loop motion planning & control methods. - 5.
-Formulate optimal control problems and understand how to use the maximum principle to solve the problem. - 6.
-Understand linear quadratic regulator and know how to solve it using numerical solvers. - 7.
-Understand the kinematics and dynamics of quadcopters, implement trajectory generation methods for quadcopters, and design different tracking controllers for quadcopters. - 8.
+Understand Lyapunov direct and indirect methods for determining the stability of nonlinear systems. - 3.
+Understand open-loop and closed-loop motion planning & control methods. - 4.
+Formulate optimal control problems and understand how to use the maximum principle to solve the problem. - 5.
+Understand how optimal control problems can be solved using direct approaches. - 6.
+Formulate and solve optimal control problems using off-the-shelf numerical software. - 7.
+Understand linear quadratic regulator and know how to solve it using numerical solvers. - 8.
+Understand differential flatness and its application in trajectory generation and tracking. - 9.
+Understand the kinematics and dynamics of quadcopters, implement trajectory generation methods for quadcopters, and design different tracking controllers for quadcopters. - 10.
 Implement trajectory generation and tracking algorithms using a nano quadcopter.